MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

 accelerator is older than a configured threshold, a sleeping vLLM instance using that accelerator is deleted; this is done by deleting the server-running Pod of that vLLM instance.
-The possibility of one vLLM instance using multiple acclerators means that this decision is not made independently for each accelerator.
+The possibility of one vLLM instance using multiple accelerators means that this decision is not made independently for each accelerator.
 The controller chooses a set of sleeping vLLM instances that covers the set of accelerators that need a vLLM instance deletion.
 The choice is made with preference